 In his depictions of different eras, Kjell Westö portrays fragile, vulnerable individuals and the impact the big historical events have on them.
 This practice continues in his fifth novel, Gå inte ensam ut i natten (Do Not Go Alone Into the Night, 2009), and his sixth, Hägring 38 (Mirage 38, 2013).
 Like Westö’s previous works, Hägring 38 is a Helsinki novel, a portrait of an era and of a social class.
 It was nominated for the Finlandia Prize and Sweden’s August Prize, and was awarded the 2014 Nordic Council Literature Prize and the Swedish Radio Novel Prize.
 That same year Westö received two more awards from Sweden – the Aniara Prize and The Nine Society’s Grand Prize – for his entire literary oeuvre.

 Today, Kjell Westö’s works have been translated into over 20 languages, and he is a seven-time recipient of awards from the Society of Swedish Literature in Finland.
-Den svavelgula himlen (The Sulphur-Yellow Sky), his seventh novel, was published in the autumn 2017 in Swedish, Finnish, Norwegian and Danish, with French, German and Dutch translation rights also sold.
+Den svavelgula himlen (Yellow Sulphur Sky), his seventh novel, was published in the autumn 2017 in Swedish, Finnish, Norwegian and Danish.
+The novel will be published in French in January 2018 and translation rights are also sold in German, Dutch and Estonian.
+The French edition of Where We Once Walked, 2006 (Les Sept Livres de Helsingfors) will be released again at the same time as the publication of Yellow Sulphur Sky (Nos souvenirs sont des fragments de reves).
+Westö´s Danish publisher Batzer will translate and release the first novel Kites over Helsinki (1996) during 2018.

 Westö has said that the essence of his writing is a never-ending interest in the enigma of being human and an irrepressible desire to find out why we are the way we are and why we do the things we do.
 He prefers to explore the past as well as the present, portraying different types of people with contrasting viewpoints and circumstances.
 On one occasion he explained his reason for writing thus: “Because strangers turn up in my head uninvited and start speaking and doing things, and they want to get out.”